isaacnmm/pestpolicy-hugo2XX/content/posts/bed-bug-bites-vs-mosquito-bites/index.md

-﻿
-- -
+﻿---
-- title: Bed Bug Bites Vs Mosquito Bites
+title: Bed Bug Bites Vs Mosquito Bites
 description: What're the differences between bed bug bites vs. mosquito bites?
 We wake up in the morning and find rashes, red swellings, or streaks and get torn as to...
-slug: /bed
+slug: /bed-bug-bites-vs-mosquito-bites/
-- bug
-- bites
-- vs
-- mosquito
-- bites/
-date: 2025
-- 07
-- 10 00:00:00+00:00
+date: 2025-07-10 00:00:00+00:00
-lastmod: 2025
-- 07
-- 10 00:00:00+03:00
+lastmod: 2025-07-10 00:00:00+03:00
 author: Isaac
 categories:
 - Bed Bugs
 - Guide
 tags:
+- bed-bugs
 - bed
-- bugs
-- bed
 - bug
 layout: post
-- -
+---

-- What're the differences between bed bug bites vs. mosquito bites?
+What're the differences between bed bug bites vs. mosquito bites?
 We wake up in the morning and find rashes, red swellings, or streaks and get torn as to whether it was a mosquito or bedbug that bit us.
-It is difficult to tell the similarities and differences between bed bug bites vs. mosquito bites
-- unless you have actually seen the parasite itself.
+It is difficult to tell the similarities and differences between bed bug bites vs. mosquito bites - unless you have actually seen the parasite itself.
 Both bites will appear as small raised lumps, itchy, and won't bust.

 Bedbugs bits, however, will take longer to heal compared to mosquito bites.
 Related: what caused bed bugs? /) amazon bestseller="Best [Bed Bug Killers" items="2" template="table"]